 The following PowerShell example creates a new local network gateway:

 New-AzureRmLocalNetworkGateway -Name LocalSite -ResourceGroupName testrg ` -Location 'West US' -GatewayIpAddress '184.108.40.206' -AddressPrefix '10.5.51.0/24'

 Sometimes you need to modify the local network gateway settings.
 For example, when you add or modify the address range, or if the IP address of the VPN device changes.
 For a classic VNet, you can change these settings in the classic portal on the Local Networks page.
 For Resource Manager, see Modify local network gateway settings using PowerShell.

-For additional technical resources and specific syntax requirements when using REST APIs and PowerShell cmdlets for VPN Gateway configurations, see the following pages:
+For additional technical resources and specific syntax requirements when using REST APIs, PowerShell cmdlets, or Azure CLI for VPN Gateway configurations, see the following pages: